auto-noah/Project1/README.md

 cd Project1
 ```

-Then open **Project.sln** within Visual Studio, change from running in x64 to x86, and enjoy :).
+Then open **Project.sln** within Visual Studio, change your configuration from running in x64 to x86, and compile.

+#### UI

+There is a **Render** menu option located at the top of the window.
+When selecting the drop down option **RayTrace**, you change from viewing an OpenGL rendering to our custom raytracing render.